Modified Planning Operations During COVID-19

 - Detailed site plan (informal is okay – not necessary to have professionally prepared) – The site plan is intended to illustrate the area of proposed outdoor dining.
 The plan should include, at minimum, the following items:

-- The area where the proposed outdoor dining patio will occur.
-Please include any existing area and area(s) of where outdoor dining is occurring.
+- The area where the proposed outdoor business operations/outdoor dining will occur.
+Please include any existing area and area(s) of where outdoor dining or outdoor business operations are occurring.

-- Please detail the proposed tables and chairs within the outdoor dining area and indicate a minimum separation of 6-feet between individual dining tables/chairs and adjacent dining tables/chairs.
+- Please detail the proposed layout for outdoor business operations.
+Include the tables and chairs within outdoor dining areas and indicate a minimum separation of 6-feet between individual dining tables/chairs and adjacent dining tables/chairs.

 - Please dimension walking paths-of-travel on the site plan to ensure 4’ wide (minimum) clear passage for handicapped accessibility.

-- Detail the location and type of physical barrier that will be employed to cordon off/delineate the outdoor dining area.
+- Detail the location and type of physical barrier that will be employed to cordon off/delineate the outdoor business/ outdoor dining area as separate from vehicular travel ways.
 Please verify with the California Department of Alcoholic Beverage Control (ABC) for information regarding required minimum barrier standards for alcoholic beverage service within the outdoor dining areas, and any licensure modifications that may be required.
 They may be reached at SantaAna@abc.ca.gov or at 657-205-3533.

 3) Other – The City will review each application to determine additional items that may be needed to process your application.

 4) Submit Application to Community Preservation Division – TUP applications may be submitted to the City through the Community Preservation Division, either electronically in in person by appointment.
-Please contact the Community Preservation Division Hotline at (714) 961-7138 to obtain further information for electronic submittal or to schedule an appointment with a Community Preservation Officer for direct submitta
+Please contact the Community Preservation Division Hotline at 714-961-7138 to obtain further information for electronic submittal or to schedule an appointment with a Community Preservation Officer for direct submittal.

 land use entitlement projects

-The Planning Division will be accepting new land use entitlement project submittals and re-submittals at City Hall on Tuesdays and Thursdays during normal business hours by appointment only.
+The Planning Division will be accepting new land use entitlement project submittals and re-submittals at City Hall Monday through Thursday during normal business hours by appointment only.
 Please coordinate directly with a Planner to set appointment times and discuss paper-based transaction protocol.
 You may contact the Planning Division to initiate the process at 714-961-7130.

 For new and existing planning application submittals and/or deposit account replenishments, fees may be made by personal or corporate check or by credit card.
 Payments greater than $10,000 will need to submitted by check.